googleapis/python-logging/UPGRADING.md

 > **WARNING**: Breaking change

 Methods expect request objects.
 We provide a script that will convert most common use cases.
+This script will *only* convert code written for the generated clients previously exposed at `google.cloud.logging_v2` like `LoggingServiceV2Client`.

 * Install the library and `libcst`. `libcst` is required to run the fixup script.